Chapter 2: A Hierarchy of Meaning

 Figure 2: The Hierarchy of Meaning

 Figure 2: Stabilized regularities build upward through repeated compartmentalization at every scale.
-The same triad — parts interacting, container forming, stable pattern persisting — recurs at every level.
+Emergent higher-level interaction capabilities — the key output that enables scaling — arise as the same triad (parts interacting, container forming, stable pattern persisting) recurs at every level.

 Biology Makes It Easy to See